TendTo/lucid/README.md

 > [!IMPORTANT]
 > While it is possible to run the Lucid binary following the instructions below,
-> right now it does nothing but print some random numbers.
+> right now it simply solves a default problem.

 **Installation commands**